-With some initiative, and by following the above points, you can get yourself online and visible to the world, expanding your reach and attracting visitors and converting them into clients easier than before.
+With some initiative, and by following the above points, you can get yourself online and visible to the world, expanding your reach and attracting visitors, and converting them into clients easier than before.

-However, this is really just a very brief summary of what is involved in designing, building and maintaining a small business website.
+However, this is really just a very brief summary of what is involved in designing, building, and maintaining a small business website.
 Like a lot of things, once you get into it, it can become overwhelming as you learn and realise what is actually involved.

 However, we believe that every small business should have an online presence that properly showcases their business to the world… hence why we put this guide together.
-For those that are tech-savvy and like to get in and get their hands dirty, then by following the steps above sill be a good start to getting your business online.
+For those that are tech-savvy and like to get in and get their hands dirty, then following the steps above will be a good start to getting your business online.

 But for those that realise that they have better things to do, like focusing on running their business and marketing to increase sales, then we are always here to take the burden away and make your life easier.